projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Intel APL & KBL platforms and can be easily extended to support future platforms.
 ACRN implements a hybrid VMM architecture, using a privileged service VM to manage I/O devices and provide I/O mediation.
-Multiple user VMs can be supported, running Clear Linux OS or Android OS as the User VM.
+Multiple user VMs can be supported, running Ubuntu or Android OS as the User VM.

 ACRN 1.0
 ========